AssassinUKG/Writeups/tryhackme/mustacchio/writeup.md

 ### Port 80

+![image](https://user-images.githubusercontent.com/5285547/121744541-f9696200-cafa-11eb-9b2f-eeb05996505d.png)

 This portal contains a blog for "mustacchio" brand for all mankind!

-![image](https://user-images.githubusercontent.com/5285547/121744541-f9696200-cafa-11eb-9b2f-eeb05996505d.png)

 Checking the webpages source code revealed nothing, but i noted a mobile.js script file included.
 Pressing F12 and using the developer console.
 I looked at the source code for the mobile.js file.

 ![image](https://user-images.githubusercontent.com/5285547/121744888-7b598b00-cafb-11eb-8b8d-6741f1d9b90b.png)

-I see some md5 at the bottom of the source code so try it on https://crackstation.net/ We get a hit
+I see some md5 at the bottom of the source code so try it on https://crackstation.net/

 ![image](https://user-images.githubusercontent.com/5285547/121745099-d55a5080-cafb-11eb-852e-bb56347012c3.png)